sezero/quakespasm/README.txt

     be set at the same time (was reported for possibility of causing compatibility issues with mods)

-  o Several cleanups in the cvar layer
+  o Several cleanups/changes in the cvar layer

+  o Minor SDL video fixes.

   5.2.
 Changes in 0.85.5